failsafe-go/failsafe-go.dev/grpc.md

   Build()
 ```

-## Adaptive Limiters
+## Propagating Priorities

-When using an [adaptive limiter][adaptive-limiters], executions can include priority or level information.
-Ideally, this should be propagated from gRPC clients to servers, and on to the server's handler.
+When using policies that support [execution prioritization][execution-prioritization], ideally priorities and levels should be propagated from gRPC clients to servers, and on to the server's handler.
 On the client, we can propagate priority or level information from a context through an outgoing request by including an interceptor:

 ```go
 interceptor := failsafegrpc.NewUnaryClientInterceptorWithLevel()